Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Simulation Study

-We compare our proposed method with penalized efficient augmentation and relaxation learning (PEARL) \citep{liang2022estimation} when $T = 1$.
-PEARL is a method for estimating the optimal ITR and conducting statistical inference from high-dimensional data in single-stage decision problems.
-It utilizes the data-splitting method to allow for slow convergence rate of the nuisance parameter estimations.
-In addition, it also follows the inference procedure in \citet{ning2017general} to first find a sparse estimator and then obtain the one-step estimator.
-We denote the sparse estimator by $\hat{\btheta}_{\text{PEARL}}$ and the one-step estimator by $\tilde{\btheta}_{\text{PEARL}}$.
-We use the package \texttt{ITRInference} for implementation \citep{liang2022estimation}.
-The package does not provide an inference result for the intercept $\theta_0$ and does not have requirements on the scale of the parameters.
-Therefore, we keep $\tilde{\theta}_{\text{PEARL},0} = \hat{\theta}_{\text{PEARL},0}$ and then normalize $\tilde{\btheta}_{\text{PEARL}}$ by its $L_2$ norm.
-Since the estimated ITR takes the selected treatment with probability one, the scale of the parameters does not affect the ITR.
-In this way, we can estimate the coverage probability of $\tilde{\btheta}_{PEARL}$ on the same scale of $\btheta^*$.
+We compare our proposed method with Penalized Efficient Augmentation and Relaxation Learning (PEARL) \citep{liang2022estimation} when $T = 1$.
+PEARL is a method for estimating the optimal Individualized Treatment Rule (ITR) and conducting statistical inference from high-dimensional data in single-stage decision problems.
+It utilizes the data-splitting method to account for the slow convergence rate of nuisance parameter estimations.
+In addition, it follows the inference procedure in \citet{ning2017general}, first finding a sparse estimator and then obtaining the one-step estimator.
+We use the package \texttt{ITRInference} for implementation \citep{liang2022estimation}. \alert{Since an ITR generated by PEARL takes the selected treatment with probability one, any positive multiplication of $\hat{\btheta}_{\text{PEARL}}$ will yield the same ITR.
+However, due to the strict convexity of their loss function, the estimated optimal parameter $\hat{\btheta}_{\text{PEARL}}$ is always unique.
+Therefore, the package does not impose requirements on the scale of the parameters.
+Their simulation study estimated the coverage probability of the constructed CI based on the limit of parameter estimates, which may not be identical to the true parameters for data generation.
+In practice, we rescale all parameters so that the average one-step estimator $1/W \sum_{w=1}^W \tilde{\btheta}_{\text{PEARL}, w, 1}$ at coordinate $j = 1$ matches $\btheta^*_{1}$ at $j = 1$, where $\btheta^*$ is the true optimal parameter of a deterministic policy. }